owncloud/ocis/services/settings/README.md

 ## Caching

-When using `SETTINGS_STORE_TYPE=metadata`, the `settings` service caches the results of queries against the storage backend to provide faster responses.
+The `settings` service caches the results of queries against the storage backend to provide faster responses.
 The content of this cache is independent of the cache used in the `storage-system` service as it caches directory listing and settings content stored in files.

 The store used for the cache can be configured using the `SETTINGS_CACHE_STORE` environment variable.
 Possible stores are:
   -   `memory`: Basic in-memory store and the default.